-I remember my brother for all of these things, but I remember him most of all for his faith.
-Every chance he got, my dad and my brother were at a church revival.
+I remember Jon for all of these things, but I remember him most of all for his faith.
+Every chance he got, he and my dad were at a church revival.
 They were always praying and believing God for his healing.
-I remember walking outside one day and seeing Jon walking around the rocks near the flowerbeds just praying out loud for his healing.
+I remember going outside one day and seeing Jon walking around the rocks near the flowerbeds just praying out loud for his healing.
 His eyes were closed, his hands were lifted, and it was just him and God.
 He was literally begging God for his life like I had never heard anyone do before.
 I remember walking in on my dad lying in bed with his eyes closed repeating, “Thank you Jesus for healing my son, by Your stripes, he is healed”.
-He kept saying it over and over again, and I stood outside the door and listened for hours.
+He kept saying it over and over again, and I stood outside the door and listened for hours until I fell asleep.
 We all prayed constantly for his healing.
 Jon loved God with all his heart.
-I remember before Jon went into his last surgery, my family and the nurses and doctors stood in a circle to pray.
+I remember before Jon went into his last surgery, my family and the medical team stood in a circle to pray.
 Jon looked up at my mom who was crying, said “Why are you crying momma?” and he started to cry.
 Then he just prayed.
-My whole family and the whole community prayed for Jon.
+My family and the whole community prayed for Jon.
 Everyone was so excited because six months before he passed away, he married his long-time high school girlfriend.
 Everyone who knew Jon was there, and it was the most beautiful wedding I have ever seen.
 He was so happy on that day.
 Jon was a fighter and we all knew that if anyone could survive this horrific fight, it would be him.
 They say "only the good die young," and Jon was the BEST.